 Stopping briefly in a small Texas town, an itinerant race car driver finds that his stock car, on a trailer behind his motor home, has just been quickly and expertly stripped.
 He chases down the miscreants, who turn out to be six orphan children.
-He has no recourse to the law, for the corrupt local sheriff takes most of the proceeds of their thievery in exchange for not putting them in an orphanage.
-They are charming rogues who are in turn charmed by him.
-Disliking their arrangement with the sheriff, they stow away with him, and he finds himself becoming a reluctant stepfather.
+He has no recourse to the law, for the corrupt local Sheriff takes most of the proceeds of their thievery in exchange for not putting them in an orphanage.
+They are charming rogues, who are in turn charmed by him.
+Disliking their arrangement with the Sheriff, they stow away with him, and he finds himself becoming a reluctant father figure.
 Thanks to their enthusiasm and incredible mechanical know-how, he begins to make a name for himself on the racing circuit.
-But the sheriff doesn't take kindly to losing his extra income...Written by
+But the Sheriff doesn't take kindly to losing his extra income.Written by

 Paul Emmons <firstname.lastname@example.org>

 1 of 1 people found this review helpful.